vishkid84/Portfolio-milestone-project/README.md

 ### Content

-All the text content were written by me
+All the text content were written by me.

 ### Media